-Prime Minister Narendra Modi on November 8, 2016, launched a massive assault on the ‘shadow economy’, aka ‘black economy’, via Demonetisation of old Rs 500 and Rs 1,000 notes, which was one of its kind moves, for its sheer size, scale and timing, as 86% of the currency which was high value in the denomination was retired and declared illegal tender.
-From 53% in 2004 to 28% in 2009 and then 13% in 2013 under a rudderless and incompetent Congress, the share of small denomination notes fell consistently, which was always a matter of grave concern.
-Demonetisation undid this unhealthy trend, and between April 2017 and December 2017, low-value denomination currency notes rose to 48% of the overall currency.
+Prime Minister Narendra Modi on November 8, 2016, launched a massive assault on the ‘shadow economy’, aka ‘black economy’, via Demonetisation of old Rs 500 and Rs 1,000 notes, which was one of its kind moves, for its sheer size, scale and timing, as 86 per cent of the currency which was high value in the denomination was retired and declared illegal tender.
+From 53 per cent in 2004 to 28 per cent in 2009 and then 13 per cent in 2013 under a rudderless and incompetent Congress, the share of small denomination notes fell consistently, which was always a matter of grave concern.
+Demonetisation undid this unhealthy trend, and between April 2017 and December 2017, low-value denomination currency notes rose to 48 per cent of the overall currency.
 This, in itself, is an ample justification for supporting Demonetisation, both in theory and practice.

 “Demonetisation was a major step to fight black money and corruption; People had asked me to fight graft”, Another powerful quote by PM, Modi.

 As on November 2016, notes in circulation were Rs 17.74 lakh crore, which increased to Rs 21.22 lakh crore as on March 2019.
 Notes in circulation would have grown to Rs 24.55 lakh crore by the end of March 2019, higher by Rs 3 lakh crore than the current level, if the government had not demonetised currency notes.